-Brooke runs a business that trains stockbrokers, accountants, and financial advisers in their duties and obligations nationwide.
+Before being elected in 2020, Brooke ran a business with her husband Roger that trained stockbrokers, accountants, and financial advisers in their duties and obligations nationwide.
 Her professional financial background both in Australia and overseas, proved invaluable in that last election when Brooke was able to investigate the budgeting and economic structures of the Gold Coast City Council, uncovering issues with the city’s water charges.

 She is a graduate of the Australian Institute of Company Directors, has a Bachelor of Business degree and completed postgraduate tax law studies — all of which give her the credentials needed to understand and manage the complexities and demands of working as a city Councillor, overseeing the best use of your city’s rates and funding.